Kam Air Flight 904

-Kam Air Flight 904 was a scheduled passenger domestic flight from Herat Airfield in Herat to Kabul International Airport in Afghanistan's capital Kabul.
-On 3 February 2005 the aircraft crashed in mountainous terrain killing all 97 passengers and 8 crew on board.
+Kam Air Flight 904 was a scheduled passenger domestic flight from Herat Airport in Herat to Kabul International Airport in Afghanistan's capital Kabul.
+On 3 February 2005, the aircraft crashed in mountainous terrain, killing all 97 passengers and 8 crew on board.

 The incident took place shortly after 4:00 p.m. local time (UTC+4:30) when the Kam Air Boeing 737-200 operated by Phoenix Aviation went missing on approach to Kabul.
 The area was experiencing a heavy snowstorm at the time.
 The wreckage was found 4 days later and all occupants were confirmed dead.

 The crash is the deadliest air disaster in the history of Afghanistan.

 Accident

 The aircraft lost communication during the worst winter snowstorm for 5 years.
 The cause of the loss of communication and the subsequent crash is unknown.
 Taliban leader Mullah Dadullah stated that his guerrilla fighters had not shot down the plane and expressed sadness at the crash.
 Air traffic control for the Kabul area was provided by the International Security Assistance Force (ISAF).

 At the time of the accident, there was no established intra-governmental agency plan in Afghanistan to deal with a major aircraft crash.
 Initially, it was proposed that the Ministry of Transportation be responsible for not only the investigation but also human remains identification and recovery and wreckage recovery.
 When the logic of this concept fell apart because of the small size of the MOT and its almost total lack of resources, these duties were divided among the Ministry of Defense and Ministry of Health (human remains), the Ministry of the Interior (wreckage recovery), and the MOT (the actual accident investigation).